riscv-steel/riscv-steel/docs/details.md

 ### Integer Register File

 The Integer Register File (**integer\_file.v**) has 32 general-purpose registers and supports read and write operations.
-Reads are requested in the pipeline stage 2 and provide data from one or two registers.
-Writes are requested in the pipeline stage 3 and put the data coming from the Writeback Multiplexer into the selected register.
+Reads are requested by pipeline stage 2 and provide data from one or two registers.
+Writes are requested by stage 3 and put the data coming from the Writeback Multiplexer into the selected register.
 If stage 3 requests to write to a register being read by stage 2, the data to be written is immediately forwarded to stage 2.
 Each operation is driven by a distinct set of signals, shown in the tables 5 and 6, below.

 <p align=left>
 <strong>Table 5.</strong> Integer Register File signals for read